 Yes, there is a $100 non-refundable application fee.
-Residence are limited and therefore there are no guarantees that you will be assigned a room.
+The spots for residences are limited, and therefore there are no guarantees that you will be assigned a room.
 See more information on Concordia University’s student residence and application process.
 Please note that you can only apply for residence once you have been assigned a Concordia Student ID.

 Do I have to arrive at Concordia early for orientation?
 On what date is orientation held?

-All exchange students must attend an International Student Orientation held by Concordia’s International Students Office.
+All exchange students must attend the WISE (Welcome International Students Events) held by Concordia’s International Students Office.
 Times and dates of the sessions vary, as some are held before the start of classes and others are held after classes begin.
 Please see the current International Student Orientation schedule.
 Please note that though it is mandatory to attend an International Student Orientation session, you can choose to attend any session that best suits you, whether it be before or after courses begin.
 Therefore you are not required to arrive at Concordia early, although giving yourself a couple of days to settle in before the semester starts is always advisable.
 For more information regarding International Student Orientation sessions, please contact the International Students Office: email@example.com.

 Before you leave